Teaching

 I graduated from the Conference Interpreting M.A. programme at the University of Applied Sciences in Cologne with a first and immediately began my translation and interpreting career at the German national railway company, Deutsche Bahn AG.
 There, I gathered valuable translation and interpreting experience in a broad range of fields (e.g., railway engineering, logistics, HR, IT, works councils, etc.), before becoming a freelance conference interpreter in 2017.
 My working languages are English, French and German.
 I also regularly teach sight translation, liaison interpreting and conference interpreting (German – English) at the University of Applied Sciences in Cologne on a freelance basis.

-In addition to textbook language, my research interests include foreign language pedagogy, corpus-linguistic methods, learner phraseology, media and data literacy, sociolinguistics, and the socio-cognitive processes involved in second language acquisition and interpreting.
+In addition to textbook language, my research interests include foreign language pedagogy, corpus-linguistic methods, learner language, media and (language) data literacy, sociolinguistics, and the socio-cognitive processes involved in second language acquisition.

 Education